 Traction is used to assess the range of motion in the tissue before the stretching begins, and is also applied gently throughout the stretching.
 Traction is the instrumental component of FST that gets the joint capsule open by decompressing the joint, and eliminates the “jamming” of the joint while stretching.
 This creates optimal mobility of the joint capsule and dramatically helps the effectiveness of range of motion increases and flexibility gains.
 This specific type of manual traction releases adhesions in the joint capsules and other connective tissues.

-Some of the top, most elite professional athletes and teams in the world have regularly utilized Fascial Stretch Therapy as a major component of their training routines in order to help increase their level of performance, and keep them pain and injury free.
+Some of the top, most elite professional athletes and teams in the world have regularly utilized Fascial Stretch Therapy as a major component of their recovery routines in order to help increase their level of performance, and keep them pain and injury free.

 - Reduce and prevent the risk of injury, especially sprains and strains

 - Releases chemicals, known as endorphins that act as a natural pain suppressant

 - Improve/increase circulation, flexibility and range of motion

 - Reduce or eliminate back problems and pain

 - Optimize the learning, practice and performance of many types of skilled movements